-We are climate scientists and other academics who either don’t fly or who fly less.
+We are scientists, academics, and members of the public who either don’t fly or who fly less.

-We’re experimenting with having satisfying academic careers without all the flying.
-We hope that our openness about not flying helps to change this culture of flying, gradually reducing the professional handicap for those of us who choose to align our personal actions with our scientific knowledge of global warming.
-We urge institutions to consider whether or not they have a responsibility to be role models in an age of obvious global warming, and if so to consider flying less.
+We hope that our openness about flying less helps to change flying culture, gradually reducing the professional handicap for those of us who choose to align our personal actions with our knowledge of global heating.
+We urge academic institutions to realize their responsibility to be role models in an age of obvious climate breakdown, and therefore to adopt policies and strategies for flying less.

 We also hope to increase awareness of the climate impact of frequent flying outside of the scientific community.
-Flying currently accounts for less than 10% of the global climate impact, but it often dominates the emission profiles of the globally privileged few who can afford it.
+Flying currently accounts for less than 5% of global climate impact, but it typically dominates the emission profiles of the globally privileged people who can afford it.

 Each member speaks on his or her own behalf.
 Joining this site does not constitute a pledge not to fly.

 The site was started and is maintained by a climate scientist, Peter Kalmus, from a simple desire for a livable planet for all. more about the site, and contact info